 - Usually made by biopsy (a sample of the affected tissue is taken and examined under a microscope)

 - HIV drug therapy alone may make lesions or tumors shrink or disappear (go into remission)

-- Depending on the location of the KS, cancer specialists will recommend some combination of chemotherapy and radiation therapy
+- Depending on the location of the KS, cancer specialists will recommend some combination of chemotherapy, radiation therapy, skin treatment or surgery.

 The two major types are:

 Lymphomas can be more advanced and harder to treat in people living with HIV, especially CNS lymphoma.

 - Fever, chills, sweats